padrinobook/padrinobook/chapters/creating_models.md

 ```

 This code will create a `users` table with the `name` and `email` attributes.
 The `id` attribute will be created automatically unless you specify to use a different attribute as the unique key to a database entry.
-By the way, the convention to name tables of models in the plural form comes from [Ruby On Rails](http://rubyonrails.org/).
+By the way, the convention to name tables of models in the plural form comes from [Rails](http://rubyonrails.org "Rails").
 Now we need to run this migration:

 ```sh